H3nryK/Java-GUI-User-Registration/README.md

-# Java GUI User Registration
+# User Registration Application

-This Java application demonstrates a basic GUI with a user registration form.
-The entered user data is displayed in a data table.
-The application showcases the concept of a database by storing the set of data in an array.
+This Java Swing application allows users to register by filling out a form with their details.
+It includes validation for input fields, a table to display registered users, and basic user authentication.
+The login form provides a secure interface for users to access the registration functionality.
+The entered user data is displayed in a data table & it showcases the concept of a database by storing the set of data in an array.

 ## Features